- Testicular torsion is when your testicle twists around, cutting off its blood supply.

 How is testicular torsion diagnosed?

-To diagnose testicular torsion, your doctor will need to examine the area around your scrotum.
+To diagnose testicular torsion, your doctor will need to examine your scrotum.
 This might feel embarrassing and awkward, but it is very important.
 You will also be examined by a surgeon.

 How is testicular torsion treated?

-To treat testicular torsion, the surgeon will make a small cut in the scrotum and untwist the spermatic cord, which carries blood to the testicle.
-They will then stitch one or both testicles to the inside of the scrotum, if they are moving freely, to prevent them from moving around and causing future problems.
+During the operation, the surgeon will make a small cut in your scrotum and untwist the spermatic cord.
+They will then stitch your testicle to the inside of the scrotum to prevent it from twisting again.
+The surgeon might stitch your other testicle in place too.